-The college essay is often the most difficult part of an application for admission to a college.
+The college essay is often the most difficult part of preparing your application.
 To help you get off to a good start, we've put together the following tips and hints.
-These are comments from from our admissions staff who actually read your essays and evaluate them in the admission process.
+These are comments from our admissions staff who actually read your essays and evaluate them in the admission process.
 We can't guarantee results, but this advice might help you get started.

 - Don't try to take on too much.
-Focus on one "most influential person," one event, or one activity.
+Focus on one event, one activity, or one "most influential person."
 Tackling too much tends to make your essay too watered down or disjointed.

-- Concentrate on topics of true significance to you.
+- Brainstorm the things that matter to you.
 Don't be afraid to reveal yourself in your writing.
 We want to know who you are and how you think.

-- Write thoughtfully and from your heart.
+- Write thoughtfully and with authenticity.
 It'll be clear who believes in what they are saying versus those who are simply saying what they think we want to hear.

 - Essays should have a thesis that is clear to you and to the reader.
 Your thesis should indicate where you're going and what you're trying to communicate from the outset.